satmap/tyrion/README.md

 # Tyrion
+**This code is chnaging every day, it doesn't work yet.
+Only pull/clone/fork if you're one of our developers**

 Tyrion is a routing engine in pure JavaScript that runs a graph search to find the optimal path between two nodes.
 Tyrion can parse either SVG data or OSM XML into a grid to be searched.
 It also comes prebuilt with some heuristic like models to help imporve location based graph searching.

 ```js